Doctors’ Notes

 It’s important to diagnose these infections early because, if left untreated, they can lead to pelvic inflammatory disease, infertility, and chronic pelvic pain in females, and infertility and sterility in males.
 These infections can also increase the risk of HIV infection.

-The good news is that these infections can easily be diagnosed with a simple urine test, and then treated with antibiotics.
-It’s important to treat not just the infected patient, but all partners as well, to protect public health and prevent the spread to others.
+The good news is that these infections can easily be diagnosed with a simple urine test and then treated with antibiotics if needed.
+It’s important to treat not just the infected patient, but all partners as well, to prevent the spread to others.

 As always, we at Kids Plus want to provide the best possible preventative care for all of our patients and families.
-That’s why, in accordance with recommendations made by the American Academy of Pediatrics, the Centers for Disease Control and Prevention, and the American College of Obstetricians and Gynecologists, we will be screening all of our patients for Chlamydia and Gonorrhea — regardless of sexual activity — starting at age 16.
+That’s why, in accordance with recommendations made by the American Academy of Pediatrics, the Centers for Disease Control and Prevention, and the American College of Obstetricians and Gynecologists, we routinely screen all of our patients for Chlamydia and Gonorrhea — regardless of sexual activity or gender — starting at age 16.

 This process will allow us to best maintain patient privacy and confidentiality, and also to best safeguard the health and wellness of all our adolescent patients.